keithito/tacotron/README.md

    python demo_server.py --checkpoint ~/tacotron/logs-tacotron/model.ckpt-185000
    ```
    Replace "185000" with the checkpoint number that you want to use, then open a browser
    to [localhost:9000](http://localhost:9000) and type what you want to speak.
+Alternately, you can
+   run [eval.py] if you don't want to use the server.

 ## Miscellaneous Notes